b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 The briefly mentioned strings are denoted by `::String` and you type them with quotations (`"any text"`).

-The last of the mentioned types is denoted as `::Bool` and can take only two values: `true` or `false` (see the results of the comparison operations above).
+The last of the mentioned types is denoted as `::Bool` and can take only two values: `true` or `false` (see the results of the comparison operations above in @sec:julia_float_comparisons).

 ### Collections {#sec:julia_collections}